 In 2018, legendary footwear brand Jimmy Choo launched their first sneakers, called Diamond Sneakers.
-A new model combined athleisure style and the brand’s luxury aesthetics.
 The idea behind the concept was ‘stepping into a diamond’, and for this model Jimmy Choo combined the traditional sneaker shape with an enormous and innovative ‘diamond’ sole, creating a streetwear object which, at the same time, exists in the realm of haute couture.

 The idea was to make a diamond our hero.
 One of its main features is that it is realistic—it has subtle imperfections of the surface and looks like something you can touch.